kontena/kontena/docs/getting-started/quick-start.md

 After successful login, you are ready to start using Kontena.
 Here's some commands to get started:

 ```
-$ kontena grid list                                                       # list all available Kontena Grids
-$ kontena grid use demo                                                   # the name of Kontena Grid you want to use, in this case "demo"
 $ kontena service create ghost-blog ghost:0.5 --stateful -p 8181:2368     # create stateful "ghost-blog" service, expose port 8181
 $ kontena service deploy ghost-blog                                       # deploy "ghost-blog" service
 ```